johnwargo/eleventy-plugin-post-stats/readme.md

 * `avgCharacterCount`: The average number of post characters per post for the entire site.
 * `avgCodeBlockCount`: The average number of code blocks per post for the entire site.
 * `avgParagraphCount`: The average number of paragraphs per post for the entire site.
+* `avgPostsPerYear`: The average number of posts per year.
 * `avgWordCount`" The average number of words per post for the entire site.
 * `postCount`: The total number of posts in the site
 * `firstPostDate`: The timestamp for the first post published